Chapter 18. Execution

 Three options are available using the drop-down list:

-• None - the test may be executed on the target hardware immediately.
-No reset is required, for example on a simulator, or the reset is performed by the hardware debugger controlling the target hardware: for example a Pipe command to openocd normally will reset and bring up the hardware in accordance with its scripts before accepting GDB commands from the Pipe, and similarly establishing a remote TCP/IP connection to a JTAG debugger such as the Ronetix PEEDI will normally configure and reset the hardware accordingly.
+When using a Pipe command to openocd, openocd normally will reset and bring up the hardware in accordance with its scripts before accepting GDB commands from the Pipe.
+Similarly establishing a remote TCP/IP connection to a JTAG debugger such as the Ronetix PEEDI will normally configure and reset the hardware accordingly.

-• Manual - this is the default behaviour where the user is instructed to reset the target hardware and press OK when the target hardware is ready to execute a test or Cancel to terminate the execution of the selected tests.
+The target requires manual or physical intervention (such as a power cycle or pressing the reset button).
+The user is directed through a dialog Window to reset the target hardware and press OK when the target hardware is ready to execute a test or Cancel to terminate the execution of the selected tests.

 18.2.
 Executables Tab